Transportation Corridor Agencies: History

 The toll roads managed by Transportation Agencies were originally supposed to be free roads by 2033.
 However, TCA refinanced the debt in 2014, thus extending the agency's authority of the toll roads until 2053.

 In 2018, Transportation Corridor Agencies signed a cooperative agreement with the San Bernardino County Transportation Authority to be the processing partner for the San Bernardino County high-occupancy toll lanes.

 By 2020, Transportation Corridor Agencies had a budget of 400 million per year.

 By March 2020, Transportation Corridor Agencies officially abandoned plans to extend State Route 241 through San Clemente.

 In 2021, the city of San Clemente voted to leave the Transportation Corridor Agencies because the city lost faith that the agency would be able to pay off their debt in a timely manner.

-An one-way interoperability agreement was reached between the Transportation Corridor Agencies and North Texas Tollway Authority (NTTA) in November 2024.
+A one-way interoperability agreement was reached between the Transportation Corridor Agencies and North Texas Tollway Authority (NTTA) in November 2024.
 This agreement, which took effect on June 1, 2025, allows FasTrak users that are registered under the TCA system to use their FasTrak toll tags on NTTA's and TEXpress Lanes tollways in the Dallas–Fort Worth metroplex, as well as North East Texas Regional Mobility Authority's (NETRMA) Loop 49 Toll Road in Tyler.
 Future interoperability agreements will later be reached with Texas Department of Transportation (TxDOT) operated toll roads in Austin, Brownsville and Houston, which will also include the Harris County Toll Road Authority (HCTRA) system for the latter.